 - date of payment,

 Grand!
 That is already a great relief that I can pay employees in cash.
 What about the authorities?
-Do they accept cash payment?
+Do they accept cash payments?

 Sorry, neither tax offices nor health insurances accept cash payments!
-If you insist in cash payment, you will have to go to one of their banks and pay directly into their account.
+If you insist on cash payments, you will have to go to one of their banks and pay directly into their account.
 Expect that you will be “fined”, um, “charged” for this extra work.
-And yes, this will is a deductible.
+And yes, this will be a deductible.
 However, get a bank account!
-It saves a whole lot of hustle!
+It saves a whole lot of hassle!

 Do I have to use a German bank account or can it be my home bank?

 The accounts of these authorities are widely open for any incoming monies.
 It is legally irrelevant if the account is in Germany or abroad.
 The only practical downs are: It takes longer for the money to reach the German account.
 The authorities must receive payment in Euro – even if that is not the currency of your account.
 Inside the SEPA system, it is only a matter of a few days to make a payment inside this system.

 Any language hints?
 I mean, can’t I just add as reference “income tax”.

 The language of German authorities is German.
 Period.
 The bookkeeping assistants at the relevant authorities are not typically trained to deal in other languages.
 Besides, you also carry the responsibility that your transfer is understood.
 Be as precise as possible!
 Don’t just write “income tax John Doe” as paying the wage tax for your employee John Doe.
 Correct would be: “Lohnsteuer Februar John Doe”.
 If they need “ages” to book your payment to your account, this is your problem.
 Fines and default interest will typically be fined if you pay late.